 Right after surgery

-After surgery, the first part of your hospital stay will include a short stay in the intensive care unit (ICU).
-You'll probably be there for 1 to 2 days before you go to your regular hospital room.
+You will go to the intensive care unit (ICU) after surgery.
+You will probably stay in the ICU for 1 or 2 days before you go to your regular hospital room.
 In the ICU, you will likely have:

-- A tube to help with breathing for a while.
+- A tube to help with breathing for up to a few hours.

-- A stomach tube.
-It will remove stomach secretions until you start to eat again.
+- A stomach tube that removes stomach secretions until you start to eat again.

 - A tube (catheter) to drain the bladder and measure urine output.